-Overtime is any authorized time worked in excess of forty (40) hours per work week, in a seven (7) consecutive day (i.e. 168 hours) work period for non-exempt employees.
+Overtime is any authorized time worked in excess of forty (40) hours per work week for non-exempt employees.
 Designated exempt employees paid on a salary basis are exempt from overtime.

 2. Authorization

 Overtime shall be worked only when requested by a Department Head.
 Employees cannot work overtime without the advance approval of the Executive Director or their designee.
 Working overtime without prior authorization may result in disciplinary action.